tterry05/Radar-Prohect/docs/part1-servo-control.md

 ## Next Steps

-In **Part 2**, we'll add an ultrasonic distance sensor (HC-SR04) to measure distances at each angle, completing the radar scanning functionality.
+In **Part 2**, we'll add an ultrasonic distance sensor (HC-SR04) to measure distances at each angle.

+In **Part 3**, we'll implement the LCD display to show a real-time radar visualization using the on-board 240x240 LCD.

 ---